LimeChain/etherlime/docs/source/index.rst

 in the dark technique).

-This framework was born out of necessity, hardships and trouble in the development and deployment of ethereum smart contract.
+This framework was born out of necessity, hardships and trouble in the development and deployment of ethereum smart contracts.
 We are trying to ease the pain of deployment, compilation and unit testing and add much needed stability to the process.
 In our mind ethers is much more stable alternative than web3.js for the moment therefore this framework is born.

+Etherlime can be used as library and/or command line tool.
+The command line tools give you great boosts but you can skip them fully and use plain old node.js including the etherlime library.

 Milestones
 ~~~~~~~~~~~~~~~